Close Menu

 In the past 30 years, we have won millions of dollars in benefits for our clients.
 If you want to win benefits, then you need to hire an attorney with the experience to win your case.
 Also, you need a lawyer to show the SSA that they should pay you SSD benefits.
 We can do that.
 Contact us today.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms you will need to fill out.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms here.
+You can learn about SSA’s appeal forms.
 Call us for a free review of your benefits today.

 Our attorneys and our staff work hard to provide every client with an excellent legal team.
 When you ask for our help, our goal is to ease the stress of the benefit review process.
 Also, it is important not to give up on a case.
-Even if the claimant dies, it is possible for the family to obtain benefits.
-No matter what happens in your SSD case, we can help you at every appeal level.
+Even if your family member dies, it is possible for you to be paid benefits.
+No matter what happens in your SSD case, our firm can help you at every appeal level.

-If your case needs an appeal at the lower levels, prior to the hearing, learn more about how to appeal here.
+If your case needs an appeal at the lower levels, then learn how to appeal an SSA denial.
 We can help you file your appeal online.
 Every appeal has a time frame.
 Typically, you have 60 days to appeal an SSA decision.
 Additionally, we can help you if you case needs an appeal to the Appeals Council.
-Learn more here about the Appeals Council review.
+Learn about Appeals Council review.

 We will also help you file your application for SSD benefits.
 Sometimes, it isn’t easy to answer all of Social Security’s questions.
 That is where we come in.
-Our lawyers and staff can help you understand what the SSA is really asking you about your health.
+Our lawyers and staff can help you understand what the SSA is really asking about your health.
 You need to replace your income to support your family.
-If you can no longer work, we are the legal team that can get you benefits.
-Contact us today and put our experience to work for you.
+If you can no longer work, then we are the legal team that can get you SSD benefits.
+Contact us today.
+Put our experience to work for you.

 Facebook Twitter LinkedIn